 All forms of cheating, plagiarism, copying, collusion or interference with another student's academic work and performance are treated seriously.
-Any incidences are
+Any incidences are reported to the Principal who will take action under the regulations outlined in the Student Handbook.
+One or all of the following actions can be taken against students found to be involved in cheating/plagiarism:

-- Cancellation of assignment, exam or test and designating 'Not Yet Competent' as the final result - Cancellation of the student's enrolment in the subject - Requiring the student to appear before a Course Progress Compliance Officer.
+- Cancellation of assignment, exam or test and designating 'Not Yet Competent' as the final result for the unit - Cancellation of the student's enrolment in the subject - Requiring the student to appear before a Course Progress Compliance Officer.
 In extreme circumstances, the student's full program may be cancelled, therefore resulting in expulsion